foorschtbar/OctoPrint-BetterM73Override/README.md

 ## Credits

 This plugin was originally developed by Jakub Furman.
-I was no longer being maintained so I took ownership to keep it alive.
+It was no longer being maintained so I took ownership/forked to keep it alive.